You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 IP Spoofing is a technique used by outlaw hackers or cybercriminals to distribute malicious code, gain unauthorized entry to private networks, launch denial-of-service attacks, and other nefarious activities.
 The basic intent is to hide the identity of the malefactor or to bypass a computer security system by taking on the identity of a trusted computer.

 Some users use Web proxies to gain some level of anonymity by using another resource to browse the Internet.
 Others make use of virtual private networks (VPN) or virtual machines.
 These methods may conceal IP addresses to a certain extent, but they do not forge or spoof them.

-Internet troll are people who post abusive, inflammatory or off-topic responses in online community forums or blogs in order to provoke emotional responses from readers.
+Internet trolls are people who post abusive, inflammatory or off-topic responses in online community forums or blogs in order to provoke emotional responses from readers.

 Java Applets are small programs typically inserted into Web pages and delivered to browsers for further execution by Oracle's Java Virtual Machine.

-Java Applets truly came of age in the 21st century thanks to the Web 2.0 paradigm of cloud computing, Internet-based applications and dynamic websites.
-The code for Java applets resides in a server and waits to be called up by a HTTP request.
+Java Applets truly came of age in the 21st century thanks to the Web 2.0 paradigm of cloud computing, Internet-based applications, and dynamic websites.
+The code for Java applets resides in a server and waits to be called up by an HTTP request.
 The program can then be embedded into a Web page, displayed on a browser and executed by the Virtual Machine running process.

 Examples of useful Java applets include virtual keyboards, command interfaces, media players, games, and information tickers.